 Professional video production.
 As we learned earlier, the majority of viral videos are professionally made.
 Viral video is highly sought after for a reason – it’s incredibly valuable to a brand, and is pretty hard to achieve.
 If you want your brand video to go viral deliberately, it will usually need an exceptional creative concept, a great script and good production values – not to mention a strategic approach to promotion.
 Have a go by all means, but if you’d like to have a chat about professionally producing a viral video and have a look at our previous viral work, please do get in touch: email@example.com

-Small Films are video content specialists.
+Small Films are a video production company in London.
 By combining strategic minds with creative flair we create powerful stories with video that deeply resonate with audiences, supporting our clients to achieve their ambitions in growing their organisation, brand or campaign